Heron's Ghyll at Pitti Uomo

 I tried to imagine what it might be like at the fair, and the images that flashed through my mind were of overly zealous supermarket vendors foisting samples on unsuspecting weekend shoppers, and of charity volunteers on Upper Street, desperately imploring passersby to stop and listen.
 A pang of sympathy struck me—for them, for us.
 We were all in the business of seeking eye contact with those intent on avoiding us.

 After months of existential angst, the day arrived, and we found ourselves in Florence on the eve of the show.
-While others arrived with poise, we... dragged our luggage over the cobblestones like cattle farmers wrangling a stubborn herd, grunting and heaving as the wheels of our suitcases caught on every groove.
+While others arrived with poise, we... dragged our luggage across the cobblestones like cattle farmers wrestling a stubborn herd, grunting and heaving as the wheels of our suitcases caught on every groove.
 The sun, unsparing, only intensified the struggle.
 By the time we reached the entrance of the Fortezza da Basso, any hope of looking composed had long since evaporated.

 The scene outside the Fortezza on the day we arrived was a chaotic symphony of trucks honking, men barking orders, and a sea of lanyard-clad fashion insiders marching with enviable purpose, their heels click-clacking in a sharp staccato against the pavement.
 Meanwhile, I was a flustered mess, very nearly tripping over my own feet as a van from a Very Important Brand sped past, mocking me with its effortless efficiency.

 There’s something about menswear's biggest stage that can make you feel small, and not in an existential sense.
 It’s tangible.
 Starting a brand in lockdown had shielded us from the harsh realities of the industry—there were no crowds, no packed schedules, no endless rooms filled with people who had “seen it all.”
 It was just us and our ideas.
 But now, at Pitti, I felt every inch of the divide between where we stood in the Sala delle Nazioni (a.k.a. the tundra) and where the heavyweights operated in the Padiglione Centrale.
-The critical inner voice whispered: You’re out of your depth, homie.
+The critical inner voice whispered: You’re out of your depth.